ShuaybAi/Weather-App/README.md

 Increase dropdown specificity.
 Currently, the dropdown displays city names that are closest to the typed input (e.g., "Brista, HR" for "brist"), but not always the intended city (such as "Bristol, GB").
 We aim to increase the number of items shown in the dropdown so that the desired city appears even when fewer letters are entered.

 Remove the first card from the forecast.
 Currently the first card in the forecast section is the same as the one in Today's Weather.
 This may cause confusion, so we aim to remove this card and only display the future weather.

+Not exactly a feature, but a wider range of images could be displayed in the cards, like for when it is just cloudy or when it is night time.

 ## Technologies Used

 This site was coded with HTML, CSS, and JavaScript.